Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: BAO constraints with incomplete samples

+In summary, for pre- and post-reconstruction we use the values of $w_v=-0.08$ in the low and $w_v=-0.06$ for the high $z$ bins with both constant and local cuts.
+Even though these values are small in magnitude, the precision of BAO measurement from the corresponding combined correlation functions is improved by 5 to 10 {\rm per\,cent} -- with respect to the measurements obtained from galaxy correlations alone ($w_v=0$) -- when including information coming from the void samples.
+The combined correlations given the chosen $w_v$ values are shown in \reffig{fig:void-tpcf-avg}.
+The magnitude of the void weight $w_v$ implies that a small amount of void information is used in order to improve the BAO measurement.
+Indeed, \citet{Zhao2021} have shown that it can lead to an improvement in cosmological parameter estimation comparable to standard anisotropic BAO analyses.

-Using these $w$ values, we perform individual fits on each mock to analyze the distribution of the $\sigma_\alpha$.
-The comparison of the constant and local cuts on \patchy{} BOSS DR12 lightcones and BOSS DR12 observations for both redshift bins before and after reconstruction are shown in \reffig{fig:bothcut-comparison}.
-The results corresponding to the constant cut here shown are consistent with those in \citet{Zhao2020}.
-Moreover, our fits using the local cuts show no significant difference in terms of BAO measurements.
-The BOSS observations (red star) show a slight improvement pre reconstruction but this is compatible with statistical fluctuations, based on the fits to the individual mocks.
+Using these $w_v$ values, we perform individual fits on each mock to analyse the distribution of $\sigma_\alpha$, these results are shown in \reffig{fig:bothcut-comparison}.
+We have also fixed $c$ to the best-fit value from the fit to the average of the mocks.
+We compare the constant cut ($y$-axis) and the local cut ($x$-axis) measurements. \patchy{} BOSS DR12 light cones are shown as dots and BOSS DR12 observations as stars.
+The top panels display the results from pre-reconstructed data while the bottom panels show analogous measurements on reconstructed light cones.
+The results for the constant cut here shown are consistent with those in \citet{Zhao2020}.
+Our fits using the local cuts show no significant difference in terms of BAO measurements compared to the constant cut.
+Fits to the BOSS observations show errors consistent with the cosmic variance of the individual mocks, which implies there is no clear advantage of one void sample selection scheme over the other.